 In season eleven, episode ten, "The Devil in the Details", while Sam is in the cage with Lucifer, he asks what he (Lucifer) will do after killing Amara.
 Lucifer responds with, "move to L.A., solve crimes."
 This is a nod to the FOX show Lucifer (2015), where Lucifer lives in Los Angeles and works with L.A.P.D. detective Chloe Decker to solve crimes.

 Jensen Ackles was asked who he imagined was dying in his arms while filming Sam's death scene in season two, to create his believable reaction.
 Jensen answered that all he had to do was imagine that Jared was actually dying, because by then he already saw Jared as a brother.

 In season one, episode four, "Phantom Traveller", Dean and Sam discover that every time someone says God's name in Latin (or Christo for Christ) out loud, demons will react most ferociously.
 Although the boys never use this tactic again, it is used by the nephilim Jack in season 13 for the first time since season one

 Dean's primary sidearm is a Colt Series 70 1911, with a nickel finish, full engraving, and ivory grips, chambered in .45 caliber.
 Sam carries a Taurus PT92 with a stainless-steel finish, mother-of-pearl grips, and chambered in 9mm.
 The only exception is in season six, when Sam loses his soul.
-"Soulless Sam" carries an HK USP Expert, chambered in 9mm.
+"Soulless Sam" carries an HK Mark 23, chambered in .45 caliber.
 Once Sam regains his soul, he switches back to the Taurus PT92.